||Hotel, Small Inn, B&B

 Day 12: Glenridding to Grasmere: This is Wordsworth country, an area of classic English beauty, for decades attracting artists and poets.
 Our route takes us up the valley of Grisedale along Grisedale Beck, pass the lake of Grisedale Tarn and then over Grisedale Hause (pass).
 Just before Grisedale Tarn is a plaque commemorating the “Brother’s Parting.”
 This is where Wordsworth bid his brother, John, a memorial goodbye in 1800.
 His brother was lost at sea in 1805.

 Grasmere, set in its valley, is apparent from the pass and from here it’s about three miles down into the village.
 Grasmere is a lovely, though popular, village.
-One of its best known sites is Wordsworth’s Dove Cottage, where he lived from 1799 to 1808.
+One of its best-known sites is Wordsworth’s Dove Cottage, where he lived from 1799 to 1808.

 Day 13: Grasmere to Wasdale Head: Today will be a long and challenging day, beginning with a transfer to the end of Great Lansdale Valley.
 Following the valley to its terminus, we then begin our climb up to Rossett Pike (1,980′).
 From here we descend slightly to Angle Tarn and climb again to the pass at Esk Hause (2,500′).
 Our descent takes us past Sparkling Tarn and Sty Head, then just beneath the buttresses of Great Gable, Kirk Fell, and the highest fell in England, Scafell Pike (3,209’), ending at Wasdale Head.

 Day 14: Wasdale Head to Ravenglass: Leaving Wasdale Head we hike up over Eskdale Moor.
 After passing Burnmoor Tarn, which lies between Eskdale Fell and Illgill Head, we will descend to the little hamlet of Boot.
 Here we can stop for lunch at the pub before heading up along the spine of Muncaster Fell.
 Descending through the grounds of Muncaster Castle, with its impressive rhododendron groves, we will have our first glimpse of the Irish Sea.
 On our way to Ravenglass we will pass the ruins of a Roman settlement before arriving at the shores of the Irish Sea.
 Dipping our boots in the sea will officially mark the end of our journey.
-From Ravenglass we will start to make our way back toward the Manchester area, stoping for the night near the village of Settle on the edge of the Yorkshire Dales.
+From Ravenglass we will start to make our way back toward the Manchester area, stopping for the night near the village of Settle on the edge of the Yorkshire Dales.

 Day 15: Depart: Transfer to Manchester Airport, arriving mid-morning.